HighGroundVision/Mango/README.md

 **Project Status:**

 - Main web server is online.
 Yippy!
-- Need to pipe in url parameter to get replay files from.
+- Need to pipe in URL parameter to get replay files from.
-- Validate current Json structure for best load / prase performance.
+- Validate current JSON structure for best load / parse performance.

 ## Getting Started

-Mango will return json array of events.
+Mango will return JSON array of events.
 Each event is timestamped with the game time and each event has a type.
-You will need to prase each event or event of speific types and decide how you're going to use it.
+You will need to parse each event or event of specific types and decide how you're going to use it.

 ## License